dipohl/Pico/README.md

 Pico is a stupidly simple, blazing fast, flat file CMS.

 Visit us at http://picocms.org/ and see http://picocms.org/about/ for more info.

----

-### PHP 8.0+ Users

-Seeing an `Unparenthesized a ? b : c ? d : e is not supported.` error?

-Pico currently has issues with PHP versions newer than 8.0.
-This is due to Pico's dependencies, and not Pico itself.
-There's currently an "alpha" build of Pico you can download as a [Pre-Bundled Release](https://github.com/picocms/Pico/releases/tag/v3.0.0-alpha.2) that solves this issue.

-This "alpha" is **perfectly safe** to use in production, as the *only* changes are **updated dependencies and version number strings**.
-If you're curious, you can confirm this by [comparing the changes](https://github.com/picocms/Pico/compare/pico-3.0-alpha) between branches.

-More work was intended to be done on this branch, hence the "3.0" label, but it hasn't happened yet.
-There's an [on-going discussion](https://github.com/picocms/Pico/issues/608) about getting just these updated dependencies merged in as an official update (either Pico 2.2 or 3.0) as soon as possible.

-Sorry for the inconvenience, and thanks to all Pico users for your patience on the matter. ❤️

----

 Screenshot
 ----------